Indiana Bounty Hunter Guide: Requirements and Steps

 4. Receive your license.

 Once you submit your application and pass your examination, you will become licensed as a bail recovery agent in Indiana.
-Bail recovery agent licenses must be renewed every year.
-To renew, you must complete six hours of continuing education, pay the $300 application fee, and submit a full face photograph with your application.
+Bail recovery agent licenses must be renewed every two years.
+To renew, you must complete six hours of continuing education, pay the $300 renewal fee (as of June 2022), and submit a full face photograph with your application.
+You must also provide a completed Form 3A, demonstrating your appointment or sponsorship as a bail recovery agent with a licensed bail bond agency.

 Related Careers